facebook/create-react-app/docusaurus/docs/running-tests.md

 As of Enzyme 3, you will need to install Enzyme along with an Adapter corresponding to the version of React you are using.
 (The examples above use the adapter for React 16.)

-The adapter will also need to be configured in your [global setup file](#initializing-test-environment):

 ### `src/setupTests.js`

 ```js